comment-anything/ca-static/content/home/index.md

 image: CA_Large.png
 ---

-The browser extenstion for commenting the internet.
+The browser extension for commenting the internet.